-86 "UNCC at a glance", UNCC, Link 87 "Iraq pays last chunk of \$52.4 billion Gulf War reparations - UN", Reuters, Link 88 "Iraq pays last chunk of \$52.4 billion Gulf War reparations - UN", Reuters, Link ^{89 &}quot;Marshall Plan (1948)", National Archives, Line Global USAID contribution
+^{87 &}quot;UNCC at a glance", UNCC, Link 88 "Iraq pays last chunk of \$52.4 billion Gulf War reparations - UN", Reuters, Link

+^{89 &}quot;Iraq pays last chunk of \$52.4 billion Gulf War reparations - UN", Reuters, Link ^{90 &}quot;Marshall Plan (1948)".
+National Archives, Line Global USAID contribution Figure 24: Top five recipients of foreign aid provided by the US, 2019 (US\$ billion)

-By contributing to both military and economic needs, the US91 has been able to improve its ties as well as provide for states in need of finances for development of prevailing situations.
+By contributing to both military and economic needs, the US92 has been able to improve its ties as well as provide help to the countries in need of finances for redevelopment.
 Another evident instance of foreign aid with respect to restructuring and reconstruction is the aid provided by the US to the European Union post the second world war.
-The aid provided was valued at US\$22 billion92, currently adjusted with inflation as US\$182 billion in the 21st century.
-The aid by the US enabled stabilisation of the situation in the continent and jump-started its growth post the conflict.
-The US also actively invested in the development of Japan post the second world war by investing US\$2.2 billion, currently adjusted with inflation as US\$18 billion93 in 21st century between the years 1946 and 1952.
+The aid provided was valued at US\$22 billion93, currently adjusted with inflation as US\$182 billion in the 21st century.
+The aid by the US enabled stabilisation of the situation in the continent and jump-started its growth post the war.
+The US also actively invested in the development of Japan post the second world war by investing US\$2.2 billion, currently adjusted with inflation as US\$18 billion94 in the 21st century between the years 1946 and 1952.
 It's participation in developing the region through financial aid has enabled it to have Japan as its close ally in the Asia Pacific region.
 6.2.2 Japan as a source of foreign aid Such states have come forward time and again to assist war-torn countries through their process of rebuilding the economy and infrastructure.
 Japan as a nation, stands out in this aspect owing to their multiple instances of providing financial assistance to war-torn economies.
-Japan has been associated with 22 percent94 of all the aids that are provided worldwide which includes grants, net loans and contributions to multilateral agencies, making it evidently more generous when compared with the United States that contributes 13 percent and the European Union that cumulatively contributes 34 percent.
-Although Japan offers assistance to countries that are facing economic downfall through various channels such as bilateral grants, bilateral loans and grants through multilateral agencies such as the United National High Commissioner for Refugees and the Asian Development Bank, approximately half of the bilateral aid that is has provided to such economies has been through loans which are sanctioned at concessional interest rates with grace periods of 10 years and repayment periods of 30 years or more. percent of war aid offered by Japan during 1991-2001 was received by the transportation sector of different regions 30 43.7 percent of the aid offered during 1991-2001 by Japan was received by countries in the Southeast Asian region, followed by 17.6 percent for South Asia and 16.7 percent for East Asia
+Japan has been associated with 22 percent95 of all the aids that are provided worldwide which includes grants, net loans and contributions to multilateral agencies, making it evidently more generous when compared with the United States that contributes 13 percent and the European Union that cumulatively contributes 34 percent.
+Although Japan offers assistance to countries that are facing economic downfall through various channels such as bilateral grants, bilateral loans and grants through multilateral agencies such as the United National High Commissioner for Refugees and the Asian Development Bank, approximately half of the bilateral aid that is has provided to such economies has been through loans which are sanctioned at concessional interest rates with grace periods of 10 years and repayment periods of 30 years or more.
+30 percent of war aid offered by Japan during 1991-2001 was received by the transportation sector of different regions 43.7 percent of the aid offered during 1991-2001 by Japan was received by countries in the Southeast Asian region, followed by 17.6 percent for South Asia and 16.7 percent for East Asia